-Opening hours during term are 7am to 2am.
-Your University Card will permit you access between 7am and 1.45am, so do check the time if you are aiming for an early start and are unable to get in.
+Opening hours during term are 7am to 2am and during the vacation are 7am to midnight.
+Your University Card will permit you access between 7am and 1.45am (11.45pm during the vacation), so do check the time if you are aiming for an early start and are unable to get in.

 You will find books on both floors of the library, and a self-service kiosk for you to borrow and return books and DVDs on the ground and first floors.

 Library staff will be continuing to work on relocating sections of the book collection, and you may find that individual desks are occasionally reserved for staff use.
 If you need help finding books, please ask or send us an email.

 There is more equipment and furniture to come, and we will aim to give you as much notice as possible on any work being undertaken or any closures required.

 If you didn't use the library earlier this year, please book a familiarisation visit so we can give you a quick safety introduction to the new space.
 Email the library with suggested days and times the would suit you and we will let you know when is possible.